-In addition, the iSBC 957A package requires that the factory-installed jumpers 94-96 and 97-98 be in place.
-If sockets A28, A29, A46, and A47 of your iSBC 86/12A board contain memory other than the iSBC 957A PROMS, consult the iSBC 86/12A SINGLE BOARD COMPUTER HARDWARE REFERENCE MANUAL for information regarding the setting of switches 7 and 8 and the jumpering of posts 94 through 99.
+Additional jumper changes are required if your are using either the iSBC 957A or the iSBC 957B package.
+The iSBC 957A package requires that the factory-installed jumpers 94-96 and 97-98 be in place.
+The iSBC 957B package requires that the factory installed jumpers 94-96 be in place, that the jumper 97-98 be removed, and that jumper 97-99 be installed.
+If sockets A28, A29, A46, and A47 of your iSBC 86/12A board contain memory other than the iSBC 957A or iSBC 957B PROMs, consult the iSBC 86/12A SINGLE BOARD COMPUTER HARDWARE REFERENCE MANUAL for information regarding the setting of switches 7 and 8 and the jumpering of posts 94 through 99.

 Jumper posts 7 through 34 are related to parallel port I/O configuration and, in general, can be connected as you wish.
-However, if you are using the iSBC 957A package, you must use it with the parallel port and make the jumpering connections as described in the iSBC 957A INTELLEC -- iSBC 86/12A INTERFACE AND EXECUTION PACKAGE USER'S GUIDE.
+However, if you are using the iSBC 957A/B package, you must use it with the parallel port and make the appropriate jumpering connections as described in either the iSBC 957A INTELLEC -- iSBC 86/12A INTERFACE AND EXECUTION PACKAGE USER'S GUIDE or the USER'S GUIDE FOR THE iSBC 957B iAPX 86,88 INTERFACE AND EXECUTION PACKAGE.